 Connecting Viraly to Claude, ChatGPT, and Cursor (MCP)

-Viraly’s Model Context Protocol (MCP) server lets you use Viraly directly inside Claude Desktop, Claude.ai, ChatGPT (Apps & Connectors), Cursor, and any other MCP-compatible AI assistant.
-Schedule posts, generate captions, manage media, and check analytics — by chatting with your AI.
+Viraly’s Model Context Protocol (MCP) server lets you use Viraly directly inside Claude Desktop, Claude.ai, ChatGPT (Apps & Connectors), Cursor, Claude Code, and any other MCP-compatible AI assistant.
+Schedule posts, generate captions and images, run analytics reports, and manage every connected channel — by chatting with your AI.

 MCP is available on every plan, including Free.
-Plan limits are enforced exactly as they are in the web app — your AI cannot bypass them.
+Plan limits (posts per month, channel count, AI image quota, etc.) are enforced exactly the way they are in the web app — your AI cannot bypass them.

 What is MCP?